gaois/documental/docs/software/documental/deployment.en.md

 ### Deploy to server

-You will then need to place the application on a server, either by FTP, RDP, automated script, or whatever your preferred method is.
+You will then need to place the application on a server, either by FTP, RDP, automated script or whatever your preferred method is.

 The following directories need to be deployed to the website root on your server environment: